Andrei7506238/Fazan/readme.md

 - The current lists are modified versions of the Official List of Words allowed in Scrabble (LOC) available on dexonline:
 - The Romanian diacritics from the inflectional list are replaced as follows: ("ă" - "~") ("î" - "^") ("â" - "#") ("ș" - ".") ("ț" - ",")
 - Any other diacritics from other languages must be replaced with the corresponding form from the English alphabet (words like Führer become Fuhrer)
-- To use a custom word list, create the custom.txt file in the directory with the executable file; One word per line; The rules regarding diacritics are the ones described above, available for the Romanian language.
+- To use a custom word list, override the `````` file in the directory with the executable file; One word per line; The rules regarding diacritics are the ones described above, available for the Romanian language.

 ## In the new release:
 - Implemented a sleek and user-friendly graphical user interface (GUI) using Qt framework.